 We start with deformations of sheaves of categories in section 2.
-Then we move to the parallel between local systems and sheaves of categories.
+Then we move to the parallel between local systems and sheaves of categories in section 3.
 Sections 4 and 5 contain our main examples.
 Concluding remarks are given in section 6.
+In section 6 we also give an interpretation of Conjecture 1.3 from the perspective of categorical Kodaira dimension introduced in this paper.